danwib/Thermo-Speculative-Decoding/docs/ARCHITECTURE.md

 and relies on the same `F(ψ)` semantics for both TSU sampling and verifier correction.

+The downstream components remain identical to M0: `SimTSU` still invokes the reference `F(ψ)` sampler, the verifier runs `accept_correct_step`, and the residual distribution `p - min(p, q)` guarantees unbiasedness regardless of the context.

 ## Accept/Correct (L = 1)

 - The verifier receives a proposed token `x` and its ``log q(x)`` from the TSU.